paldepind/flyd/README.md

 Now `sum` will end if either `n1` ends, `n2` ends or if `killer` emits a value.

 The fact that a streams ending is itself a stream is a very powerful concept.
-It means that we can use the full expresivenes of Flyd to control when a stream ends.
+It means that we can use the full expressiveness of Flyd to control when a stream ends.
 For an example, take a look at the implementation of [`takeUntil`](https://github.com/paldepind/flyd-takeuntil).